-Given this is the Company's first year of trading, there were no changes to the material underwriting risk exposures during the period, nor to the measures used to assess those material risk exposures.
+With this exception there were no other changes to the measures used to assess material underwriting risk exposures during the period.

 Geographically the major risk concentrations are to Ireland and the UK and by peril the largest exposure is to a large windstorm event with consequent storm surge.
 The underwriting portfolio with the largest exposure concentration is the professional indemnity coverage provided to UK solicitors within the General Liability line of business.